Last Updated on September 8, 2022 by Paul Guzman

 The Yellow Bells Scientific Name: Bignoniaceae.

-Also called Esperanza plant or the Yellow Tecoma Stans.
+Also called Esperanza plant (Spanish – Hope) or the Yellow Tecoma Stans.
 It does best in full sun but can tolerate some shade.
-Dark green leaves beautiful yellow like Blooms in spring into mid summer.
-Fast growing in the desert southwest.
-Can grow up to 5-6 ft. tall and 5 ft. wide.
+Dark green leaves beautiful yellow Trumpet flowering blooms in spring into mid-summer.
+Fast-growing in the desert southwest.
+It can grow up to 5-6 ft. tall and 5 ft. wide.

-Very Drought Tolerant once established.
+Yes, it is once established it requires low to moderate watering.
 It will bloom all summer long but will lose its foliage during the winter months.
-It is a tuff perennial that many local City, State, and County landscapers use it for its resiliency and prolific flowering attributes.
-It is native throughout South-Central Texas, West Arizona, southern Mexico and Central America.
+It is a tuff perennial that many local City, State, and County landscapers used for its resiliency and prolific flowering attributes.
+It is native throughout South-Central Texas, West Arizona, and southwest New Mexico.

-Place in a row for a great border plant.
-Use them in rock gardens or xeriscaping landscapes.
+Place three or four in a row for a great border plant.
+They do well in rock gardens or xeriscaping landscapes.
 They attract hummingbirds and butterflies.